Basic Education High School No. 9 Mandalay: State High School No. 9 Mandalay (1965-1983)

 General Ne Win's military government nationalized the school in April 1965, and changed the name to State High School No. 9 Mandalay (SHS 9 Mandalay).
 The primary language of instruction became Burmese.
-The school, which used to have a "Roll of Honour" for its outstanding students, steadily lost significance partly due to the new requirement to attend nearby schools as much as possible.
+The school, which used to have a "Roll of Honour" for its outstanding students, steadily lost significance, partly due to the new requirement to attend nearby schools as much as possible.

 Campus

 BEHS 9 is one of the few high schools in Mandalay with a sizable campus, covering perhaps 75% of the entire city square block.
 The compound of St. Michael's Church Mandalay, west of the school, takes up the other 25% of the block.
 (The school is bounded by 86th Shwetachaung road to the east and 87th street to the west.)
 Shwe Kyee Myin Pagoda, Basic Education High School No. 10 Mandalay (formerly, Diocesan High School), Basic Education High School No. 8 Mandalay (formerly, St. Joseph's Convent School), Basic Education High School No. 11 Mandalay, Basic Education High School No. 4 Mandalay, and Basic Education High School No. 1 Mandalay are located in the vicinity of the school.

 During the World War II, when the school was transformed into a hospital, St. Peter's High School was reopened at the Norman school campus (now BEHS 4 Mandalay).
-Its campus moved to the original and current place in 1952.
+Its campus moved to its original and current place in 1952.

 The current school, BEHS 9, is open in the gated southern campus since the northern campus, inclusive of three-storey building, is donated to the Department of Basic Education, Ministry of Education in Myanmar.